11.1. Nexus Manual

 Downloading payments must follow a successful EBICS subscriber setup, where the bank obtained the subscriber keys, and the subscriber accepted the bank keys.
 Furthermore, the database has to be set up.

-The responsible subcommand for sending payments is ebics-fetch, and its configuration is a superset of core-config.
-On top of that, it expects the database connection string and optionally a frequency at which it will downloads any new EBICS files and register them in the database.
+The responsible subcommand for fetching and registering payments is ebics-fetch, and its configuration is a superset of core-config.
+On top of that, it expects the database connection string and optionally a frequency and a checkpoint time of day.

 The frequency may be specified as